-Due to recent changes in Google policies, the version of the Qustodio app available on the Google Play Store no longer includes our Calls and SMS monitoring feature.
-The feature is only available on the full version of Qustodio which must be downloaded from our website onto your child’s device.
+Due to Google policies, the version of the Qustodio Kids app available on the Google Play Store does not include our Calls and SMS monitoring feature.
+The feature is only available on the full version of Qustodio which must be downloaded onto your child’s device by following these instructions.

 If your child uses a Huawei device without Google Services and you want to enable Calls & SMS monitoring click here

 If you are on your child’s device already, click the Download button below to download the full version.